Galladite27/SHU-ASE-2025/documents/backlog.md

 * Administrator analytics - monitor location performance for any branch (Laurence) - DEADLINE THURSDAY 27/11/25 2-3PM

 * Administrator - generate reports (Ryan) - DEADLINE 29/11/25 SATURDAY
 * Administrator - edit user details (Ryan) - DEADLINE 1/12/25 MONDAY
+* Make sure all the dummy data on every page is connected to the database, the donation page submission is actually saved on the database.
+(Theo) - DEADLINE MONDAY 1/12/25